nevilleomangi/Web/README.md

 # Web
 Website
-To be integrated eith lipa na mpesa APIS
+To be integrated Lipa Na MPESA APIS